PositiveSumData/NationalOralHealthDataPortal/Data/ADA_HPI_Oral_Health_and_Well-Being/README.md

 ## Code

-No code was used to process or compute data withd this dataset.
+No code was used to process or compute data with this dataset.
 Due to the unique structure of the original Excel files, data was processed manually.

 ## Tableau Presentation

 The presentation is located on [Tableau Public](https://public.tableau.com/profile/association.of.state.territorial.dental.directors#!/vizhome/ADAHPIOralHealthWell-Being_16096272649150/Orientation
 ).

 The Tableau viz has one 'story' for each of the 6 state topics tabs.
-The topics with more complex information recieve more dashboards within a story.
+The topics with more complex information receive more dashboards within a story.
 The most common type of viz consists of side by side bar graphs for each state by each income level.
 If there are multiples types on answers inside of each bar (seen by multiple colors on the same bar), when a parameter feature is available at the top of the page to help users sort by different characteristics.

 ## Status & Next Steps